SamuelhaIIman/Cleaning-comppany/README.md

-# Cleaning-comppany
+# Cleaning-company

+To operationalize this project, consolidate all files into a singular folder and execute any of the HTML files therein.

-This project was created using HTML and CSS.
-This exercise we used waterfall method to desing and create the project.
+This project was crafted through the utilization of HTML and CSS.
+Employing the waterfall method, we meticulously designed and developed the project.
+Significantly, this endeavor marked my inaugural experience working within a team setting and utilizing GitHub.

-Our fictional comppany name was Hesu Pesu :D
+Our fictional company name was Hesu Pesu :D